Ehwaz – Rune of Trust

 The message that came through from Spirit was that allergy to horses is connected holistically to a sense of helplessness and inability to trust ourselves.

 Stripped back meaning based on the actual word and shape

 Ehwaz means horse and sounds nothing like the modern Swedish word ‘häst.’
 Some associate this, the horse rune, with Odin’s eight-legged horse Sleipnir.
 Horse-related meanings for the rune have to do with making progress, moving speedily and transportation.

-Essentially, though the shape of this rune looks like nothing like a horse, it does look like two horse heads facing each other or two opposing forces coming together in harmony.
+Essentially, though the shape of this rune looks nothing like a horse, it does look like two horseheads facing each other or two opposing forces coming together in harmony.
 Contrast this with the shape of Gebo where the four ‘arms’ of the rune radiate into the world and you get a sense of Ehwaz having a more internal focus.

 To trust ourselves and bring opposing forces together within, we each have to learn how to integrate and harmonise masculine and feminine energy.
-Thus, the two halves of this rune can be said to represent the animus and the anima.
+Thus, the two halves of this rune represent the animus and the anima.

-Other examples of opposing forces that could be highlighted when Ehwaz shows up is the dreamer and the inner critic, the inner child and the voice of the stern father, the id and the super ego, the wild woman and the good girl, the mother and the whore… You get the idea.
+Other examples of opposing forces that are highlighted when Ehwaz shows up: the dreamer and the inner critic, the inner child and the voice of the stern father, the id and the superego, the wild woman and the good girl, the virgin and the whore… You get the idea.

 But this voice does not only relate to opposing forces within ourselves (though it is wise to look there first) but can also show a need for concord between two people.
 In some instances, Ehwaz is an excellent sign of people coming together and moving forward with a shared vision and can even indicate marriage, though traditionally this would fall more under the auspice of Gebo.

 - Zodiac correspondences: Cancer